alejandrolr/sawtooth-react-app-cryptomoji/processor/README.md

 # Cryptomoji Transaction Processor

-The transaction processor is where all the logic of your Sawtooth blockchain lives.
-You can think of it as analogous to "smart contracts" on other platforms, but it is a much more powerful concept.
+The transaction processor is where all the logic of a Sawtooth blockchain lives.
+It is as analogous to "smart contracts" on other platforms, but it is a much more powerful concept.
 You can write a transaction processor to be as simple just setting keys to values, or as complex as entire application environments.
 For example, the